 - Topic pane

-- This pane shows topics, selected in the table of contents.
+This pane shows the topic that is currently selected in the table of contents.

 - The Previous and Next links help navigate across the topics of the same level.